mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 - **mixer_mode:** (*Optional*): values STEREO, INVERSE_STEREO, MONO, LEFT or RIGHT Defaults to STEREO.
 Note: for PBTL Dac Mode, only MONO, LEFT or RIGHT are valid.

-- **volume_max:** (*Optional*): whole dB values from -103dB to 24dB.
-Defaults to 24dB.

-- **volume_min:** (*Optional*): whole dB values from -103dB to 24dB.
-Defaults to -103dB.

 - **ignore_fault:** (*Optional*): allows ignoring of clock faults from triggering the clearing of the  TAS5805M fault registers.
   Valid options are **CLOCK_FAULT** and **NONE**.
 Default is **CLOCK_FAULT**, that is, to ignore clock faults when determining if TAS5805M fault registers require clearing.
-To trigger clearing of fault registers on any fault, specify **ignore_fault: NONE**.
+To trigger clearing of fault registers on any fault, specify **ignore_fault: NONE**

-- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected clearing of the TAS5805M fault registers will occur at next interval.
-Defaults to 1s.
-  **Note:** update interval cannot be reduced below 1s.

-- **refresh_eq:** (*Optional*): valid values BY_GAIN or BY_SWITCH.
-Defaults to BY_GAIN.
+- **refresh_eq:** (*Optional*): valid values **BY_GAIN** or **BY_SWITCH**.
+Defaults to **BY_GAIN**.
-  This setting can normally be ignored and omitted if you are using Speaker Mediaplayer component and is intended for use when Snapcast client component is used instead of Speaker Mediaplayer.
+  This setting is not required if you are using Speaker Mediaplayer component ie default used.
+It is intended when Snapcast client component is used instead of Speaker Mediaplayer.
 When a Snapcast client component is configured, the BY_SWITCH value should be used.
 See information under "Activation of Mixer mode and EQ Gains" section above and provided YAML examples.

+- **volume_max:** (*Optional*): whole dB values from -103dB to 24dB.
+Defaults to 24dB.

+- **volume_min:** (*Optional*): whole dB values from -103dB to 24dB.
+Defaults to -103dB.

+- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected, the clearing of the TAS5805M fault registers will occur at next interval.
+Defaults to 1s. **Note:** update interval cannot be reduced below 1s.

 ## Switches